izzygomez/gists/gpg-usage-notes.md

 `gpg --delete-keys <key-id>`

-# Encrypt & (optionally) sign a message into text file
+## Encrypt and/or sign a message

-For encrypting & signing:
+For encrypting & signing, run the following to produce `encrypted-and-signed.txt`:

-`gpg --recipient <recipient-key-id> --recipient <your-key-id> --local-user <your-key-id> --sign --encrypt --armor --output encrypted.txt file-to-encrypt.txt`
+`gpg --recipient <recipient-key-id> --recipient <your-key-id> --local-user <your-key-id> --sign --encrypt --armor --output encrypted-and-signed.txt message.txt`

-For encrypting:
+For just encrypting, run the following to produce `encrypted.txt`:

-`gpg --recipient <recipient-key-id> --recipient <your-key-id> --encrypt --armor --output encrypted.txt file-to-encrypt.txt`
+`gpg --recipient <recipient-key-id> --recipient <your-key-id> --local-user <your-key-id> --encrypt --armor --output encrypted.txt message.txt`

-Which produces a file `encrypted.txt`.
+For just signing, run the following to produce `signed.txt`:

+`gpg --local-user <your-key-id> --sign --armor --output signed.txt message.txt`

 Per `man gpg`, note that `--local-user` specifies what key to use for signing.
 You add yourself as a recipient as well, optionally, in order to also be able to decrypt the encrypted message; got this idea from [here](https://www.youtube.com/watch?v=mE8fL5Fu8x8&t=866s).
 Think of the use case where you want to be able to read the encrypted emails you've sent.

-# Decrypt file
+## Decrypt file
 `gpg --decrypt encrypted.txt`

-# Export public key into text file
+## Export public key into text file
 `gpg --export --armor <key-id> > my-public-key.txt`

-# Export private key into text file
+## Export private key into text file
 `gpg --export-secret-key --armor <key-id> > my-private-key.txt`

 > **Warning**